Why Does Florida Get So Many Hurricanes

 Florida’s Geography and Climate: A Hurricane Hotspot

 The state’s low elevation further exacerbates its vulnerability.
-That said, most of Florida sits below 100 feet above sea level, with coastal areas even lower.
+Most of Florida sits below 100 feet above sea level, with coastal areas even lower.
 This means storm surges—a dangerous rise in sea level caused by hurricanes—can inundate cities and ecosystems with little warning.
 As an example, during Hurricane Irma in 2017, storm surges up to 18 feet high flooded neighborhoods in Naples and Fort Myers, displacing thousands of residents.

 The Science Behind Hurricane Formation